John Douglas, 9th Marquess of Queensberry: Biography

-His eldest son and heir apparent was Francis, Viscount Drumlanrig, who was rumoured to have been engaged in a homosexual relationship with the Liberal Prime Minister, the 5th Earl of Rosebery.
+His eldest son and heir apparent was Francis, Viscount Drumlanrig, who was rumoured to have been engaged in a homosexual relationship with the Liberal Prime Minister, Archibald Primrose, 5th Earl of Rosebery.
 Lord Drumlanrig died from a gunshot wound, unmarried and without children.

 Douglas's second son, Lord Percy Douglas (1868–1920), succeeded to the peerage instead.
 Lord Alfred "Bosie" Douglas, his third son, was a close friend of famous author and poet Oscar Wilde.
 Eventually it became known that Lord Alfred and Wilde had engaged in sexual intercourse on multiple occasions, severely damaging the reputation of both men and enraging Queensberry.
 Queensberry's efforts to end that relationship ultimately led to his famous dispute with Wilde, which would culminate in Wilde's eventual imprisonment, decline, and fall.